 Bogs make beautiful waterproof footwear that achieves the four things that matter the most when it comes to shoes: dry feet, warm toes, comfort and traction.
 We’ve worn them on muddy, wet winter walks jumping into many puddles, on more than one icy winter morning walk to school, for a day out on the paved hills and slopes bridges of Bristol, whilst cycling and to the pool.
 We’ve worn them camping in muddy fields and even during the wet summer months, they’ve taken us through woodland and on beaches, over hills and next to rivers and lakes.

 They get bonus points for being ridiculously easy to put on and take off, hassle free to clean and for being superbly stylish, but it’s their comfort and durability that make them one of our favourite footwear choices.

 Few things are as valuable as a well-worn pair of comfortable shoes for inclement weather.
-I used to keep my Wellingtons in the car boot to change over only when I absolutely require them, but my Bogs boots wait by the door.
+I used to keep my Wellingtons in the car boot to change over only when I absolutely require them, but my Bogs boots wait by the door and are infinitely more versatile and comfortable.
 The side-handles make them easy to quickly slip on and go.
 I appreciate all the little things that make them a good pair of waterproof boots, but most of all, as silly as it may sound, they pass my trustworthy test.